NCAS-CMS/cfa-conventions/source/cfa.md

 #### Example 1c <a name="Example-1c"></a>

-*As for [example 1a](#Example-1a), but with the the fragment URIs given as file URIs that are partly defined by a substition.*
+*As for [example 1a](#Example-1a), but with the the fragment URIs given as file URIs that are partly defined by a substitution.*

     dimensions:
       // Aggregated dimensions